 Bioinformatics and Computational Biology

-My laboratory applies computational and experimental approaches to quantitatively understand the complexity of biological systems.
-We are particularly interested in investigating the structure and dynamics of functional pathways of meiosis, the process by which haploid gametes are produced.
-Our ultimate goal is to create an integrated digital image of how cells initiate and progress through meiosis over multiple temporal and spatial scales.
-We aim to achieve this goal through high-throughput and low-throughput data acquisition and integration, followed by computational prediction and experimental validation.
-We apply a two-pronged computational approach, bioinformatics data mining and mechanistic mathematical modeling.
-Our main experimental systems include unicellular eukaryote yeast, mammalian cell culture, and mouse.
-We aim to create a nurturing environment to teach the next generation of interdisciplinary scientists.
+My laboratory uses both computational and experimental approaches to quantitatively understand the complexity of biological systems.
+We are interested in investigating the structure and dynamics of molecular and cellular pathways through integration of low- and high-throughput data, followed by computational prediction and experimental validation.
+We apply a multi-pronged computational approach, including bioinformatics data mining, network modeling, stoichiometric modeling, kinetic modeling, and spatial-temporal modeling.
+Our experimental systems include yeast, mammalian cell culture, and the laboratory mouse.
+We train interdisciplinary scientists who flourish in the era of "Big Data".